zeroc-ice/ice/csharp/README.md

 allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without the test suite.

-The iceboxnet and test applications target `netcoreapp2.1`.
-You can change the target framework by setting the `AppTargetFrameworks` property to a different Target Framework Monikers (TFMs) value, for example:
+The iceboxnet and test applications target `netcoreapp3.0`.
+You can change the target framework by setting the `AppTargetFramework` property to a different Target Framework Monikers (TFMs) value, for example:
 ```
-msbuild msbuild\ice.proj /p:"AppTargetFrameworks=net462"
+msbuild msbuild\ice.proj /p:"AppTargetFramework=net462"
 ```

 This builds the test programs for `net462`.
 The target frameworks you specify must